idris-adbll/Powershell/README.md

 Creating Hashtables
  A hashtable is a data structure that stores key-value pairs.
 Creating a hashtable allows you to quickly look up values based on a key.
 Why use hashtables?
-Fast lookups by key.
+  -Fast lookups by key.
-Useful for storing and managing related data.
+  -Useful for storing and managing related data.
-Flexible to add or remove keys and values at runtime.
+  -Flexible to add or remove keys and values at runtime.
-Why use hashtables?